Exios66/FreeWill-HTML/README.md

 This application provides a modern, responsive web interface for conducting surveys related to free will beliefs.
 It includes:

-- A dynamic HTML-based survey interface
+- A dynamic HTML-based survey interface with dark/light mode
-- RESTful API backend for data collection
+- RESTful API backend with FastAPI
+- Robust database management with SQLite
 - Automatic data storage in both SQLite and CSV formats
 - Real-time statistics calculation
+- Automated backup system
 - Cross-platform compatibility

 ## Table of Contents